prshntdxt7/airline-use-case/use-case-data/INSTRUCTIONS.md

 ## Data

-The data consists of sales (in-flight sales), pax (passenger information), and loading (goods loading slip information) data for the fictional zeroG Airline for the time frame of March and April 2019.
+The data consists of sales (in-flight sales), pax (passenger information), and loading (goods loading slip information) data for the fictional Airline for the time frame of March and April 2019.
 The data comes from different teams and different systems every night in the given format.
 For simplicity, we aggregated it here on a monthly basis.